cyrilmuchemi/Wepack-5-Bootstrap-5-Boilerplate/README.md

-This is a boostrap & Webpacl Boilerplate
+This is a boostrap & Webpack Boilerplate